 Welcome to ‘Inside Euronext Markets’

-As we wrap up this first half of the year, we are thrilled to present you with the latest edition of our newsletter, providing you with all the news and updates of the European Capital Markets from the past six months.
+To wrap up this year, we are thrilled to present you with the latest edition of our newsletter, providing you with all the news and updates of the European Equity Capital Markets from the past six months.
 This newsletter is published twice a year.

-Through this newsletter, we aim to bring you an opening overview of the past six months and insights of market activities from H1 2021, as well as tailored articles on different sides of the Euronext businesses and an overview of all the events you can replay from 2021 so far.
+Through this newsletter, we aim to bring you an opening overview of the year and insights of market activities of H2 2020, tailored articles on different sides of the Euronext businesses, as well as an overview of some of the events we organised in 2020.

-We hope you enjoy this newsletter, and we wish you a pleasant read and a safe summer season!
+We hope you enjoy this newsletter, wish you a pleasant read, and a happy holiday season!

-Editorial from Mathieu Caron, Head of Listing & Corporate Services
+Editorial from Anthony Attia, Global Head of Listing & Post-Trade